Rikvin Pte Ltd

 If a position requires proficiency in a language, employers must clarify why this is necessary for the role.

-For example, by indicating “Mandarin (or any other language) is an advantage,” the ad will signal preference for Mandarin speakers only and marginalize other candidates.
+For example, by indicating “Mandarin (or any other language) is an advantage,” the ad will signal a preference for Mandarin speakers only and marginalise other candidates.
 However, if the ad justifies the language proficiency as a vital skill for performing duties i.e. translating, teaching the language or communicating with clients or overseas colleagues in that language, then the ad will be deemed reasonable.

 4. Keep Race, Religion, Sex And Marital Status Out Of The Equation

 According to TAFEP, religion is unacceptable as a criterion for employment, except when the position requires staff members to perform religious duties.
-Instead of saying “No Muslims.
+Instead of saying, “No Muslims.
 Christians preferred,” a restaurant may instead say that the handling of pork or alcohol is part of the role.

 Racial preference is an absolute no-no as well.
 Terms like “Indians preferred” or “Malays only” should not be in a Singapore job ad.

 Words such as “Preferably female” or “Male only environment” show preference for candidates of a particular sex and should not be used.
-Instead, companies should illustrate the nature of the job e.g. “strenuous physical work required”, “heavy lifting of goods required,” or “modelling of clothes required.”
+Instead, companies should illustrate the nature of the job, e.g. “strenuous physical work required”, “heavy lifting of goods required,” or “modelling of clothes required.”

-Last, but not least, if frequent travel or long shifts is expected in a role, companies should not indicate a preference for single candidates in the job ad.
+Last but not least, if frequent travel or long shifts is expected in a role, companies should not indicate a preference for single candidates in the job ad.
 They should however be clear about the nature of the role and their expectations of a candidate.

-In gist, companies need to be more cognizant of the sensitivities of operating in a multicultural and multi-faceted Singapore.
+In a gist, companies need to be more cognizant of the sensitivities of operating in a multicultural and multi-faceted Singapore.

 For more information, please see TAFEP’s Do’s and Don’ts when Placing Job Advertisements.